gpajot/imbue/README.md

 ...

+# The application context should be entered through the framework initialization.
 async with container.application_context() as app_container:
     a_dep = await app_container.get(ADep)
     ...
+    # The task context should be entered in each request.
     async with app_container.task_context() as task_container:
         b_dep = await task_container.get(BDep)
 ```